Cosmetology License Transfer or Reciprocity by State

 Illinois

 If you want to transfer your license to Illinois, you may be able to bypass the testing requirements of the license by applying for endorsement.
-You must submit proof of your education to demonstrate that your home state’s training requirements are at least as extensive as those in Illinois.
-You must also submit proof of work experience and proof of your current cosmetology license.
+You must submit proof of your education to demonstrate that your home state's training requirements are at least as extensive as those in Illinois.
+You must also submit proof of work experience and evidence of your current cosmetology license.

 Indiana